-David L. Soltz, Ph.D., became Bloomsburg University’s 18th president in January 2008 after serving as provost and senior vice president for academic affairs at Central Washington University.
+David L. Soltz, Ph.D., became BU's 18th president in January 2008 after serving as provost and senior vice president for academic affairs at Central Washington University.

-Soltz has overseen additions and renovations to buildings including Haas Center for the Arts, Bakeless Center, Hartline Science Center, Nelson Field House, Sutliff Hall and Columbia and Elwell residence halls, as well as a number of projects to reduce energy consumption.
+Soltz has overseen more than $240 million in construction and renovations to campus buildings, including Haas Center for the Arts, Bakeless Center, Hartline Science Center, Nelson Field House, Sutliff Hall and Columbia and Elwell residence halls, and construction of a seven-story residence hall set to open in fall 2017, as well as a number of projects to reduce energy consumption.

 Soltz earned a bachelor's degree in zoology from the University of California, Berkeley, and a doctoral degree in biology from the University of California, Los Angeles.
 His research focuses on environmental biology and the population biology of fishes living in stressful environments, such as high temperature and high salinity.
 He has written one book, a symposium volume and numerous journal articles and environmental reports.

-Active in the local community and the region, Soltz serves on the Geisinger Health System Advisory Council and the Columbia Montour Chamber of Commerce Board of Directors.
-The president enjoys hiking and flyfishing in his leisure time and, with his wife, Robbie, rides and raises quarterhorses.
-The Soltz’s have three adult children, four granddaughters and one grandson.
+Active in the local community and the region, Soltz on the board of directors of DRIVE, a regional economic development non-governmental organization.
+Previously, he served on the Geisinger Health System Advisory Council and the Columbia Montour Chamber of Commerce Board of Directors.
+The president enjoys hiking and fly fishing in his leisure time and, with his wife, rides and raises quarterhorses.
+The Soltzes have three children and seven grandchildren.